mulesoft-assets/template-banking-anypointbank-experience-api/README.md

 This Experience API is meant to be deployed to CloudHub and managed using the API Platform Manager.

 ### Exposing external endpoints with HTTPS and basic authentication
-+ It is triggered by Anypoint Banking Portal using HTTPS
++ It is triggered by Anypoint Banking Portal using HTTPS.
+You can follow the [Building an HTTPS Service Tutorial](https://docs.mulesoft.com/runtime-manager/building-an-https-service) to properly configure the HTTPS listener.
+Requests to the AnypointBank Experience API must contains the Authorization header with bearer JWT session token.
+The token is generated after successful login is performed by an User on AnypointBank Experience API.

 # Run it! <a name="runit"/>
 Simple steps to get Banking AnypointBank Experience API running.